Las Vegas Shooting 911 Audio Released

 It has been eight months since the worst mass shooting in recent U.S. history took place in Las Vegas, and now authorities are releasing chilling audio that came into 911 that night as well as rooftop video from the horrific event.
-That night, Stephen Paddock open fire from the 32nd floor of the Mandalay Bay resort, attacking 22,000 concertgoers and causing mass pandemonium as people were running for their lives to get away from the gunshots.
+That night, Stephen Paddock opened fire from the 32nd floor of the Mandalay Bay resort, attacking 22,000 concertgoers and causing mass pandemonium as people were running for their lives to get away from the gunshots.

 “Police released video from a camera atop the Mandalay Bay resort that provided a bird’s-eye view of the country music festival where 58 people died and hundreds were injured on October 1,” according to DailyMail.com.
 Even more were traumatized as Paddock, using assault-style rifles, spent around 10 minutes firing on the innocent people attending a Jason Aldean concert at the Route 91 Harvest Festival.